mongodb/motor/CONTRIBUTING.rst

    default, or logs in to the admin database with the username provided
  - ``DB_PASSWORD``:   If auth is enabled the test suite creates an admin user by default, or logs in to the admin database with the username provided
+- ``CERT_DIR``:       Path with alternate client.pem and ca.pem for testing.
+                      Otherwise the suite uses those in test/certificates/.

 Install `tox`_ and run it from the command line in the repository directory.
 You will need a variety of Python interpreters installed.
 For a minimal test,